Research

 A report on the R&D project SoundAdapt in smart³ magazine, issue No. 3 | 2019.
 This research project deals with the development of a kinetically variable surface that can influence the acoustic parameters within built environments in a fast and precise way.
 By integrating shape memory alloys, sensors and acoustically effective materials within the surface structure, an adaptive and self-contained overall system is to be created.
 This will be easily integrated into existing room structures enabling an acoustically variable use of space in an energy- and space-saving way.

-Education Bauhaus Festival Dessau 2019
+Bauhaus Festival Dessau 2019

 Exhibition